sanjitchitturi/Semantic-Vision/README.md

 # Semantic Vision

 A small, focused CLI tool for **zero-shot image classification** using OpenAI CLIP.
-Give it an image (or a folder/URL), tell it some labels, and it will rank how likely each label is for the image — no training required.
+Give it an image, tell it some labels, and it will rank how likely each label is for the image — no training required.

 ---

 ## Key features

 - Zero-shot classification with custom labels.
-- Prompt templates (averaging prompts improves CLIP performance).
+- Prompt templates.
 - Interactive mode or single-shot CLI mode.
 - Batch/directory processing and optional CSV export.
-- Auto device selection (use CUDA when available).
+- Auto device selection.
 - CPU-friendly defaults and a single-file script.

 ---

 ## Quick start

-1. Create and activate a virtual environment (recommended):
+1. Create and activate a virtual environment:

 ```bash
 python -m venv .venv